Art is Life - Let's Move NYC

 Art is Life 2025 Employee Artist Showcase June 24-27

-The theme of this year’s exhibition is "Life Lessons Learned”, a key aspect of WorkWell NYC’s Project B.U.I.L.D. programming.
+The theme of 2025's exhibition was "Life Lessons Learned”, a key aspect of WorkWell NYC’s Project B.U.I.L.D. programming.
 “Life Lessons Learned” draws on moments of growth, resilience, introspection, and the human experience.
-This collection will celebrate learning from the challenges and beauty in each of our journeys.
+This collection celebrates learning from the challenges and finding beauty in each of our journeys.

 Check out our previous Art is Life galleries: